Divij10/BloomAI/README.md

 ## Features

-- **Real-time Emotion Detection**: Detects emotions such as happy, sad, angry, surprised, sleepy, and neutral using facial landmarks
+- **Real-time Emotion Detection**: Detects emotions such as happy, sad, angry, surprised, disgusted, sleepy, and neutral using facial landmarks and OpenAI vision
 - **AR Visualization**: Displays beautiful AR effects that change based on detected emotions
 - **Emotional Journaling**: Creates AI-assisted journal entries based on your emotional states
-- **Daily Streaks**: Track your emotional well-being with a visual garden that blooms as you check in daily
+- **Weekly Bloom Garden**: Track your emotional well-being with a visual garden that blooms as you check in throughout the week
 - **AI Assistant**: Chat with an emotionally-aware AI assistant that responds contextually based on your current emotional state
+- **Emoji Reactions**: Add emoji reactions to your past journal entries to reflect on how you feel about those memories
+- **Meditation Feature**: Access a calming meditation interface with breathing exercises to help manage stress and anxiety
+- **Expandable Chat Interface**: Resize the AI assistant chat for more comfortable conversations
+- **Auto-dismissing Guidance**: User-friendly guidance popups that fade out automatically or can be dismissed by clicking

+## User Interface

+- **Clean, Modern Design**: Intuitive interface with smooth animations and transitions
+- **Dark Mode Support**: Easy on the eyes with a carefully designed color scheme
+- **Responsive Layout**: Works on desktop and most tablet devices
+- **Interactive Elements**: Clickable cards, expandable sections, and visual feedback

 ## Technologies Used